-Management's Discussion and Analysis For the years ended March 31, 2021 and 2020
+Management's Discussion and Analysis For the three months ended June 30, 2021 and 2020

-The following discussion is management's assessment and analysis of the results and financial condition of Nevada King Gold Corp. (formerly Victory Metals Inc.) (the "Company" or "Nevada King") and should be read in conjunction with the accompanying audited consolidated financial statements and related notes.
+The following discussion is management's assessment and analysis of the results and financial condition of Nevada King Gold Corp. (formerly Victory Metals Inc.) (the "Company" or "Nevada King") and should be read in conjunction and should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and related notes.
 The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and all figures are reported in Canadian dollars unless otherwise indicated.

 Certain information included in this discussion may constitute forward-looking statements.
 Forward-looking statements are based on current expectations and entail various risks and uncertainties.
 These risks and uncertainties could cause or contribute to actual results that are materially different from those expressed or implied.
-The effective date of this report is July 26, 2021.
+The effective date of this report is August 30, 2021.

-The scientific and technical geological content and interpretations contained in this report have been reviewed and approved by the Company's VP of Exploration, Cal Herron, P.Geo., a Qualified Person as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101").
+The scientific and technical geological content and interpretations contained in this report have been reviewed and approved by the Company's exploration manager, Cal Herron, P.Geo., a Qualified Person as defined by National Instrument 43-101, Standards of Disclosure for Mineral Projects ("NI 43-101").
 The scientific and technical metallurgical content and interpretations contained in this report have been reviewed and approved by Jeffery L. Woods, B.Sc., SME-QP, MMSA-QP, a Qualified Person as defined by NI 43-101.